Chart Color Schemes

 Panania (North) - Milperra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 19 such projects that could impact the area.
-Notable projects include the Canterbury-Bankstown Walking City Project, Weston Street Affordable Housing, Milperra Drain Widening - Stage 2, and 61 Milperra Road Industrial Redevelopment.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects that could affect this region.
+Notable ones include Canterbury-Bankstown Walking City Project, Weston Street Affordable Housing, Milperra Drain Widening - Stage 2, and 61 Milperra Road Industrial Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.